MiguelSombrero/skill-em-all/documentation/features.md

 ### Queries

-Account object is implicitly called with skills and experiences, when user loads skills page
+Account object is called with skills and experiences, when user loads skills page

     SELECT *
     FROM Account